Elections in Pakistan: General elections from 1977 to 2013

-2008 general elections
+2008 General Elections

 This election led to strong showings for the PPP and the Pakistan Muslim League (Nawaz) (PML-N), who signed the Bhurban Accord in response to the election results.
-The election was held in Pakistan on 18 February 2008, after being postponed from 8 January 2008.
-The original date was intended to elect members of the National Assembly of Pakistan, the lower house of the Majlis-e-Shoora (the nation's parliament).
+The election was held in Pakistan on 18 February 2008, after being postponed from 8 January, the original date was intended to elect members of the National Assembly of Pakistan, the lower house of the Majlis-e-Shoora (the nation's parliament).
 Pakistan's two main opposition parties, the PPP and the PML (N) won the majority of seats in the election.
 The PPP and PML (N) formed the new coalition government with Yousaf Raza Gillani as Prime Minister of Pakistan.
 Following the election, Pervez Musharraf acknowledged that the process had been free and fair.
 He conceded the defeat of the PML (Q) and pledged to work with the new Parliament.
 The voter turnout for the election was 35,170,435 people (44%).
-By-elections for 28 seats (23 provincial and 5 national) have been delayed numerous times, with most of them now held on 26 June 2008.
+By-elections for 28 seats (23 provincial and 5 national) have been delayed numerous times, with most of them now held on being 26 June 2008.